byrichardpowell/CSS-Style/README.md

 ### A Module should have flexible dimensions

 If a module needs to be contained do so using another class or a wrapper.
-Modules need to be flexible, forcing their dimensions id not being flexible.
+Modules need to be flexible, forcing their dimensions is not being flexible.

 ### Comment a module thoroughly